JonFinley211/Liri-Node-App/README.md

 the node app liri will also store recent searches in a text file named log.txt
 ![lori random](/images/doc5.png)

+## How to install
+Clone Repository
+NPM Install
+type node liri do-what-it-says

-Take a look at my Portfolio Page https://jonfinley211.github.io/Responsive-portfolio/
+## Take a look at my Portfolio Page
+https://jonfinley211.github.io/Responsive-portfolio/